-EBMUD's main source of water is the Mokelumne River watershed in the Sierra foothills, located about 90 miles northeast of the San Francisco East Bay Area.
-The aqueduct system that transports water to the service area consists of three large diameter steel pipelines of 65-inches, 67-inches, and 87-inches, built in 1929, 1949 and 1963, respectively.
-These pipelines, collectively referred to as the Mokelumne Aqueducts, are a critical component of EBMUD's water system and the State of California's (State) overall water infrastructure.
+EBMUD's main source of water is the Mokelumne River watershed in the Sierra Nevada foothills, located about 90 miles northeast of the San Francisco East Bay Area.
+The aqueduct system that transports water to the service area consists of three large diameter steel pipelines of 65 inches, 67 inches, and 87 inches, built in 1929, 1949 and 1963, respectively.
+These pipelines, collectively referred to as the Mokelumne Aqueducts, are a critical component of EBMUD's water system and the State's overall water infrastructure.

-The Mokelumne Aqueducts provide about 90 percent of the water used by EBMUD.
-The aqueduct system starts at Pardee Reservoir, which is formed by Pardee Dam on the Mokelumne River, and traverse through the western foothills of the Sierra Nevada. he aqueducts then head west across the Central Valley along the Calaveras River before crossing the Sacramento-San Joaquin River Delta (Delta).
-Approximately 15 miles of the aqueduct runs across the Delta area through 5 islands that are approximately 5 to 15 feet below mean sea level.
+The Mokelumne Aqueducts convey about 90 percent of the water used by EBMUD.
+The aqueduct system starts at Pardee Reservoir, which is formed by Pardee Dam on the Mokelumne River, and traverse through the western foothills of the Sierra Nevada.
+The aqueducts then travel west across the Central Valley along the Calaveras River before crossing the Sacramento-San Joaquin River Delta (Delta).
+Approximately 15 miles of the aqueducts cross the Delta area through five islands that are approximately 5 to 15 feet below mean sea level.
 This Delta crossing consists of approximately 4.5 miles of buried pipeline, 10 miles of elevated pipeline, and 3 major river crossings with about 0.5 miles of submerged pipeline.

-Near the community of Clements, the Mokelumne Aqueducts are joined by the Freeport Regional Water Authority/Folsom South Canal Connection (FRWA/FSCC) system, a system of pumping plants and pipelines that delivers water from the Sacramento River to the Mokelumne Aqueducts, which supplements the Mokelumne River supply during drought periods.
+Near the community of Clements, the Mokelumne Aqueducts are joined by the Freeport Regional Water Authority/Folsom South Canal Connection system, a system of pumping plants and pipelines that delivers water from the Sacramento River to the Mokelumne Aqueducts to supplement the Mokelumne River supply during drought periods.